cosmoskitten/kubernetes/examples/persistent-volume-provisioning/README.md

 * **group** maps all access to this group.
 Default is `nfsnobody`.
 * **quobyteConfig** use the specified configuration to create the volume.
 You can create a new configuration or modify an existing one with the Web console or the quobyte CLI.
 Default is `BASE`.
 * **quobyteTenant** use the specified tenant name to create/delete the volume.
 This Quobyte tenant has to be already present in Quobyte.
 For Quobyte < 1.4 use an empty string `""` as `DEFAULT` tenant.
 Default is `DEFAULT`.
-* **createQuota** if set all volumes created by this storage class will get a Quota for the specified size.
-The quota is set for the logical disk size (which can differ from the physical size e.q. if replication is used).
-Default is `False`.
-* **tenantNamespaceMapping** if set the plugin will map all volume requests to the Quobyte tenant with the same name like the namespace of the PVC.
-For the best experience use this option with **createtenants**.
-This option is mutually exclusive to **quobyteTenant** if both options are set this option will be used.
+* **createQuota** if set to true, the plugin will use the namespace of the PVC as the Quobyte Tenant instead of **quobyteTenant**.
+For the best experience, this option is used with with **createTenants**.
 Default is `false`.
-* **createtenants** if this option is set the Plugin will create namespaces if they are absent before creatin the volumes.
+* **createtenants** if this option is set the Plugin will create namespaces if they are absent before creating the volumes.
 Default is `false`.

 First create Quobyte admin's Secret in the system namespace.
 Here the Secret is created in `kube-system`: